 1. School/Agency Name 2.
 Site Na me 3.
 Site Telephon e Number 4.
 Name of Participant 5.
 Age or Date of Birth 6.
 Name of Parent or Guardian 7.
-Telephone Nu 7.
-Telephone Number 8.
+Telephone Nu ımber 8.
 Check One: Participant has a disability or a medical condition and requires a special meal or accommodation.
 (Refer to instructions on reverse side of this form.)
 Schools and agencies participating in federal nutrition programs must comply with requests for special meals and any adaptive equipment.
 A licensed physician, a nurse practitioner (APN) or physician's assistant (PA) must sign this form.
 Participant does not have a disability, but is requesting a special meal or accommodation due to food intolerance(s) or other medical reasons.
 Food preferences are not an appropriate use of this form.
 Schools and agencies participating in federal nutrition programs are encouraged to accommodate reasonable requests.
 A licensed physician, registered dietitian, registered nurse, physician's assistant, or nurse practitioner must sign this form.
 Participant does not have a disability, but is requesting a special accommodation for a fluid milk substitute that meets the nutrient standards for non-dairy beverages offered as milk substitutes.
 Food preferences are not an appropriate use of this form.
 Schools and agencies participating in federal nutrition programs are encouraged to accommodate reasonable requests.
 A licensed physician, registered dietitian, registered nurse, physician's assistant, nurse practitioner or parent or guardian may sign this form.
-9. Disability or medical condition requiring a special meal or accommodation: If participant has a disability, provide a brief description of participant's major life activity affected by the disability: 11.
-Diet prescription and/or accommodation: (please describe in detail to ensure proper implementation-use extra pages as needed) The prescription and/or accommodation: (prease describe in detail to ensure proper implementation-use extra pages as needed) 12.
-Foods to be omitted and substitutions: (please list specific foods to be omitted and suggested substitutions. you may attach a sheet with additional information as needed) A. Foods To Be Omitted B. Suggested Substitutions 13.
-Indicate texture: Regular Choppe Adaptive Equipment: Ground Pureed 15.
-Signature of Preparer/Parent/Guardian 1 6.
+9. Disability or medical condition requiring a special meal or accommodation: 10.
+If participant has a disability, provide a brief desc ription of partici pant's major life activity a affected by the disability: 11.
+Diet prescription and/or accommodation: (please describe in detail to ensure proper implementation-use extra pages as needed) 12.
+Foods to be omitted and substitutions: (please list specific foods to be omitted and suggested substitutions. you may attach a sheet with additional information as needed) A. Foods To Be Omitted B. Suggested Substitutions - 13.
+Indicate texture: Regular Chopped Ground ☐ Pureed 14.
+Adaptive Equipment: 15.
+Signature of Preparer/Parent/Guardian 16.
 Printed Name 17.
 Telephone Number 18.
-Date 19.
-Signature of Medical Authority 2 0.
+Date 190 19.
+Signature of Medical Authority 20.
 Printed Name 21.
 Telephone Number 22.
-Date
+Date needs other than a disability.

-- Parent/legal guardian signature is acceptable for fluid milk substitution for a child with special medical or dietary - Physician's signature, APN or PA is required for participants with a disability.
+^{} Parent/legal guardian signature is acceptable for fluid milk substitution for a child with special medical or dietary

+Physician's signature, APN or PA is required for participants with a disability.
 For participants without a disability, a licensed physician, registered dietitian, registered nurse, physician's assistant or nurse practitioner must sign the form.